Genovese crime family: Street boss (front boss)

 The position of "front boss" was created by boss Philip Lombardo in efforts to divert law enforcement attention from himself.
 The family maintained this "front boss" deception for the next 20 years.
-Even after government witness Vincent Cafaro exposed this scam in 1988, the Genovese family still found this way of dividing authority useful.
+Even after government witness Vincent Cafaro exposed this ruse in 1988, the Genovese family still found this way of dividing authority useful.
 In 1992, the family revived the front boss post under the title of "street boss".
-This person served as day-to-day head of the family's operations under Gigante's remote direction.
+This person served as day-to-day head of the family's operations under Vincent Gigante's remote direction.